Casting revealed for BBC drama based on the memoir of trans activist Paris Lees

 Paris added: "The moment I saw Ellis, I recognised something in him - a cheekiness, a delicateness, a complexity - and knew he was the one.
 And he rose to the challenge, again and again.
 The chemistry between El, Hannah, Laquarn and the rest of the Fallen Divas is something you can only dream of in drama.”

-Lindsay Salt, Director of BBC Drama, said: “We can’t wait to take viewers back to the early

-noughties to see our magnificent cast shine in this big-hearted and brave new series.
-Paris and

-the Hera Pictures team have created a phenomenal eight episodes of genre-defining television,
+Lindsay Salt, Director of BBC Drama, said: “We can’t wait to take viewers back to the early noughties to see our magnificent cast shine in this big-hearted and brave new series.
+Paris and the Hera Pictures team have created a phenomenal eight episodes of genre-defining television, packed with swagger, humour, and humanity.”

 'What It Feels Like For A Girl' will arrive on BBC iPlayer and BBC Three later this year.
 ITV Studios will handle international distribution.